appcelerator-modules/ti.greystripe/documentation/index.md

 ### ti.greystripe.IPAD_MEDIUM_RECTANGLE

-A size constant for a rectangular ad on iPad.
+A size constant for a rectangular (300x250) ad on iPad.

 ### ti.greystripe.IPAD_LEADERBOARD

-A size constant for a leaderboard-sized ad on iPad.
+A size constant for a wide (728x90) ad on iPad

 ### ti.greystripe.IPAD_WIDE_SKYSCRAPER

-A size constant for a large ad on iPad.
+A size constant for a tall (160x600) ad on iPad.

 ## Usage